 Genealogy of the Rigg, Hargleroad, Orchard, Mortensen and Allied Families

 I became enthralled with family history research when I was 17 years old – not quite sure why – but I took a couple “how to” classes and learned the basics of research.
-I still remember my first visit to the world-famous Family History Library in Salt Lake City in 1974.
+I still remember my first visit to the world-famous Family History Library in Salt Lake City.
 In addition to being overwhelmed that I could find information and stories about my very own ancestors right there, I met others that day who were actually working on some of my very same ancestors.

 Now that was in the days of handwriting letters and actually putting stamps on them and mailing them and waiting for responses.
 Yes, we had telephones, but long distance calls were very expensive and not utilized regularly.
 Collaboration was fairly tedious.